toss/es-git/docs/reference/classes/Index.md

 Get the full path to the index file on disk.

-Returns `None` if this is an in-memory index.
+Returns `null` if this is an in-memory index.

 #### Returns